-ADB’s safeguard policy statement is the comprehensive articulation of ADB’s safeguard provisions in three areas: environment, involuntary resettlement, and indigenous peoples.
-Country safeguards systems are composed of the policies, practices, legal frameworks and institutions that a country puts in place to avoid, minimize or mitigate potentially adverse environmental and social impacts of development activities.
-ADB believes that the application of country safeguards systems to development projects reduces transaction costs, enhances country ownership and helps ensure long-term sustainability of development efforts.
+ADB’s Safeguard Policy Statement (SPS) is the comprehensive articulation of ADB’s safeguard provisions in three areas: environment, involuntary resettlement, and indigenous peoples.
+Country safeguards systems (CSS) are composed of the policies, practices, legal frameworks and institutions that a country puts in place to avoid, minimize or mitigate potentially adverse environmental and social impacts of development activities.
+ADB believes that the application of CSS to development projects reduces transaction costs, enhances country ownership and helps ensure long-term sustainability of development efforts.

 Use of country safeguards systems is neither automatic nor mandatory.
-Country safeguards systems cannot be used on projects that ADB considers highly complex or sensitive.
+CSS cannot be used on projects that ADB considers highly complex or sensitive.

-For ADB to consider the use of country safeguards systems in an ADB project, the developing member country must first make an official request to ADB.
-The developing member country must specify at what level it wants to apply the country safeguards systems - national, subnational (e.g., provincial), sector, or agency level.
+For ADB to consider the use of country safeguards systems in an ADB project, the developing member country (DMC) must first make an official request to ADB.
+The DMC must specify at what level it wants to apply the country safeguards systems - national, subnational (e.g., provincial), sector, or agency level.